Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool finds failed tests across last N runs, grouped and ordered by chronic failure count.
-Distinct from sibling tools like dbt-list-tests or dbt-get-test.
+The description clearly states it finds failed tests across N runs, grouped and ordered by chronic failure count.
+This distinguishes it from siblings like dbt-list-tests (lists all tests) and failed-tests-summary (likely summarizes, not grouped by chronicity).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.